Yankees vs. Guardians Player Props Betting Odds

 Torres Stats

-- Torres has 24 hits with three doubles, a triple, four home runs and 17 walks.
+- Torres has 25 hits with four doubles, a triple, four home runs and 17 walks.
 He has driven in 10 runs with five stolen bases.

-- Torres hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .158 with a home run and an RBI.
+- Torres hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .158 with a double.

 Torres Recent Games